Nate Lowe Player Props: Rangers vs. Reds

-On Tuesday, Nate Lowe (.275 slugging percentage in past 10 games, with zero homers) and the Texas Rangers play the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 6:40 PM ET.
+The Texas Rangers, including Nate Lowe (.341 slugging percentage in past 10 games, including zero homers), take on starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Reds.
+In his most recent game, he racked up two extra-base hits (2-for-5 with a double, a home run and an RBI) against the Reds.

 Nate Lowe Game Info & Props vs. the Reds